blacklight/platypush/README.md

 Edit the file to include:

+### For the PushBullet backend

 * Your PushBullet access token (create one [here](https://www.pushbullet.com/#settings/account));
 * The name of the (virtual) PushBullet device used to listen for events (create one [here](https://www.pushbullet.com/#devices)).

+### For the Apache Kafka backend

+* The host and port of the Kafka installation
+* The topic that will be used to deliver and process messages

+### For the local socket backend

+* The name of the local FIFO that will be used to deliver and process messages

+### device_id

 Each target device is identified by a unique device_id in the messages sent over your account.
 The device_id is the hostname by default, unless changed in config.yaml.